leafo/sightreading.training/static/guides/lml.md

 ## Comments

-If a `#` appears, then it and any text will be ignored.
+If a `#` appears, then it and any text following will be ignored.
 You can use this to add notes to anyone reading the code (aka comments).